Express50/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am an MScAC student at the University of Toronto, studying natural language processing and private data analysis.
-My research interests are in secure and privacy-preserving algorithms for working with data and general methods for representing real-world data as abstract vectors.
+I am an MScAC student at the University of Toronto, studying natural language processing, private data analysis and computer security.
+My research interests are in developing privacy-preserving algorithms for data analysis and general methods for representing complex real-world data as vectors.